How to publish Experimental Archaeology?

-EuroREA is a magazine dedicated to publishing reports on and in archaeology.
+EuroREA is a magazine dedicated to publishing reports on experiment and education in archaeology.
 But what are the ways of publishing archaeological experiment?
 We asked this question and here we present the answers we received.

 James R. Mathieu, University of Pennsylvania

-of Archaeology and Anthropology, United States
+Museum of Archaeology and Anthropology, United States

 First, one must clearly state the reason for doing an experiment.
 What will be learned or achieved?
 Why is this important?
 Too often the purpose of an experiment is assumed to be self-evident.

-Second, there should be a discussion (or at the very least a good ) of similar experiments.
+Second, there should be a discussion (or at the very least a good bibliography) of similar experiments.
 What other experiments have been undertaken?
 What problems did they face?
 What results did they achieve?
 Why is this new experiment different and/or necessary?
 Too often the reader is left with the impression that the experimenters should have read more widely, learned from mistakes made by others, and built upon previous work rather than repeating it.

 Third, there must be a clear description of the different aspects of the experiment.
 Which materials were used?
 Which procedures were followed?
 How and why did these vary from trial to trial?
 This is best presented in a clear outline format, with as few words as possible.
 Too often this (boring) section becomes the bulk of the publication, forcing the reader to search for insights and conclusions within a rambling narrative that lacks focus.